Politics of Poland: Judges

 Judges are appointed by the president, at the request of the National Council of the Judiciary, for an indefinite period.
 They cannot belong to political parties or trade unions, are independent, and are subject only to the Constitution and statutes.
 They are entitled to immunity and personal inviolability.
 Judges are also irremovable and their removal from office or suspension requires a court decision.
 The participation of other citizens in the administration of justice is defined by law and boils down to the application of the system of a lay judge in the first instance in common and military courts.

 Supreme Court

-The Supreme Court (Supreme Court) is a supervisory body over common and military courts.
+The Supreme Court (Sąd Najwyższy) is a supervisory body over common and military courts.
 It is headed by the first president of the Supreme Court, appointed for a six-year term by the president of the Republic of Poland, from among candidates presented by the General Assembly of the Supreme Court of Justice.
 Until 2018, the court was divided into four chambers: Civil, Criminal, Military and Labour, Social Security and Public Affairs.
 Since 2018, there are chambers: Civil, Criminal, Labour and Social Security, Extraordinary Control and Public Affairs, and Disciplinary.
 Apart from the General Assembly, the second body of judicial self-government is the College of the Supreme Court.